 Two For Two Making It A Comeback Season

 Not only do I feel a better connection to the cast, I'm fully aware of all of the host without having to look them up.
 This week's host, Louis Gossett Jr. seemed like he was going to be a huge star when I was a kid.
-That's not to say that he's not a successful but during the three years following this episode he put out Jaw 3-D, Enemy Mines, and Iron Eagle back to back to back which burned his name into my movie loving head and am surprised to this day that we don't see him more or that he hasn't had a major comeback.
+That's not to say that he's not successful but during the three years following this episode he put out Jaw 3-D, Enemy Mines, and Iron Eagle back to back to back.
+This run of films managed to burn his name into my movie-loving head and am surprised to this day that we don't see him more or that he hasn't had a major comeback.

 I look forward to seeing if this season continues along this trajectory because I wasn't a real fan of being so grumpy about the show.
 With that, we'll see what tomorrow brings but until then, it's time to share what I saw as I give you...

 The Wicker Breakdown:

 This week's show starts with a song and dance to promote NBC's desperate attempt to titillate the audience into tuning in as Mary Gross strips down to a pair of boxers and a wife beater to fulfill the networks promise to show more skin.
 This ends on the perfect place for a "Live from New York..." but apparently they've yet to return to the traditional opening of the show, which they almost did last week with Chevy's, "Live from Burbank..." announcement.

 I do like that we are back to getting an opening monolog.
 This week, Louis Gossett Jr. taps into his An Officer And A Gentleman character to get the cast in line in the traditional drill sergeant fashion.